simonmichael/hledger/doc/SPEC-lots.md

   transacted price), the transaction balancer fills in a balancing `@` price from the non-gain postings; the gain check then proceeds as above.

+  Virtual (parenthesised) postings are ignored throughout this gain inference, as they are by the transaction balancer and the lot
+  classifier: they neither make an entry look like a disposal nor count in the residual sums.

 3. **Only rgain written, using a type:G account.** hledger identifies the rgain posting by the type:G account, and infers a balancing ugain posting.
 The gain amount must be written explicitly, and is checked.